kataras/build-a-better-web-together/configuration.md

 OptionTimeFormat(val string)

 // OptionCharset character encoding for various rendering
-// used for templates and the rest of the responses
+// used for templates and the rest of the responses(via serializer)
 // Default is "UTF-8"
 OptionCharset(val string)